tum-pbs/Diffusion-based-Flow-Prediction/README.md

-Full details can be found in our arxiv paper "Uncertainty-aware Surrogate Models for Airfoil Flow Simulations with Denoising Diffusion Probabilistic Models" : https://arxiv.org/XXXXX
+Full details can be found in our arxiv paper ["Uncertainty-aware Surrogate Models for Airfoil Flow Simulations with Denoising Diffusion Probabilistic Models"](https://arxiv.org/abs/2312.05320).

 Authors: Qiang Liu and Nils Thuerey